 The family of someone afflicted with alcohol addiction may struggle for years or even decades, trying to find a way to deal with the problem.
 Very often, it’s spouses and children who bear the brunt of that problem that comes home every night or every weekend to make life difficult.

 If you help a person resolve problems caused by their drinking, you are only putting off their realization that they need help, perhaps by months or years.
 Let’s say they lose a job, wreck a car, or have a hit-and-run accident in the middle of the night.
 You help them out with money, recommend them for a new job, loan them your car or cover for them when the police come to investigate the hit and run.
-You’ve just enabled them to go out drinking tonight, just like they did last night.
+You’ve just enabled them to continue the same pattern which will only get worse.

 When a person suffers from a strong craving for alcohol, when they experience repeated problems in relationships or life and they still don’t stop, and when they are unable to limit their drinking, they are classified as alcoholic by guidelines published by the Centers for Disease Control and Prevention.